 If you don’t want to browse through your computer to determine your version, you can also use the model number for your computer to look up your USB port information in Google.

-To learn more about your computer and your USB ports, check out Seva Call, a free service that helps you find professional help that accommodates your schedule.
+To learn more about your computer and your USB ports, check out TalkLocal, a free service that helps you find professional help that accommodates your schedule.
 You will be connected within minutes to professionals right in your neighborhood!
 It is easy and quick to use.
-Simply enter your service need, location, and availability onto Seva Call’s website.
+Simply enter your service need, location, and availability onto TalkLocal’s website.
 You will have all of your computer questions answered!